A Second Chance for Homely Peaches (Part I)

 Stay tuned for Part II of Second Chance for Homely Peaches in an upcoming blog post, to discover the happy ending to this juicy saga of loss… and of rescue.

 About the author: Lena Kim works with EPA’s Food Recovery Challenge team.
 She lives in Center City Philadelphia, and frequents New Jersey orchards with friends & family.
-Join her in placing your order for a jar- or two- of Just Peachy Salsa.
+For more information about where to find the Just Peachy Salsa, click here.